napari/napari.github.io/dev/_sources/gallery/surface_normals_wireframe.rst

 Display a 3D mesh with normals and wireframe

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-28
+GENERATED FROM PYTHON SOURCE LINES 9-30